-The U.S. Congress passed a massive \$2 trillion bill (the Coronavirus Aid, Relief, and Economic Security, or CARES, Act) on March 26, 2020, signed into law the following day, intended to help the country financially weather the novel coronavirus (COVID-19) pandemic.
-The bill provides about \$14 billion to higher education via an Emergency Stabilization Fund.
+In response to the COVID-19 pandemic, and the resulting economic crisis, the U.S. Congress passed two major pieces of relief legislation - the Coronavirus Aid, Relief, and Economic Security (CARES) Act in March 2020 and the Consolidated Appropriations Act of 2021 in December of 2020.
+Both bills provided significant funding and some programmatic changes to help students and colleges weather the pandemic.
+The CARES Act authorized about \$14 billion to higher education via an Emergency Stabilization Fund.
 Half of that fund is to be used for emergency grants to students for expenses related to campus disruptions due to the COVID-19 pandemic, such as food, housing, technology, health care, and childcare.
 The other half can be used by institutions for crisis-related expenses, such as lost revenue, technology costs associated with transitioning to remote learning, and payroll.
+A total of \$1.02 billion in relief aid was allocated to Texas higher education with the amount evenly divided between student aid and institutional assistance.